jpbede/pydiscovergy/README.md

 [![Build Status][build-shield]][build]
 [![Code Coverage][codecov-shield]][codecov]

-Asynchronous Python client for Discovergy smart meter using their API.
+Asynchronous Python client for inexogy (former Discovergy) smart meter using their API.

 ## About

-This package allows you to fetch data from api.discovergy.com.
+This package allows you to fetch data from api.inexogy.com.

 ## Installation